mfournial/SpellChecker/README.md

 SpellChecker is a very fast way of checking the spelling of you documents.
 For now, it takes a doc (eg .txt file) as an argument and outputs the misspelled words.

+**Note it's still in development, soon versions will split working code and beta code**

 ### Example: